WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 Use your multi-meter to check that:

 1) 5v and Gnd are NOT  connected
-1) 5v and 3.3v are NOT connected (NOTE if they ARE, you likely missed step 2, or didn't cut it fully)
+1) 5v and 3.3v are NOT connected
 1) 3.3v and GND are NOT connected
 1) GND on the driver board and GND on the ESP32 ARE connected